Probate Q&A Series

 Conclusion

 In North Carolina, a deceased person’s house can often be sold during probate, and it usually does not require waiting until the estate is fully finished.
-The key is whether the personal representative has authority to control and convey the property and whether a Clerk of Superior Court order is required (commonly when the sale is needed to pay debts, claims, or administration costs).
+The key is whether the personal representative has authority to control and convey the property and whether a Clerk of Superior Court order is required.
+If the sale is needed to pay debts, claims, or administration costs, court approval through the proper special proceeding is commonly required.
+If the sale is not needed to create assets for debts, the sale may still be possible during probate, but the personal representative often must join in the conveyance before the estate is closed to avoid creditor and title problems.
 The next step is to have a personal representative appointed and, if needed, file the petition with the Clerk of Superior Court early enough to meet the planned closing timeline.

 Talk to a Probate Attorney